Ks3 teaching - Product Design, Catering, and 3D Graphical Design.

 Teaching Methods and Homework commitment

 The course is broken down into exam and coursework based units.
 A large number of teaching methods are utilised to address the large and diverse course content.
 Exam based units are delivered in a focused practical task format, utilising workshop facilities for hands-on testing and materials analysis, and Apple Mac suit for classroom teaching.
-The coursework unites are delivered as design tasks based around student work submission deadlines, both Workshop and Apple Mac suit are available to the students.
+The coursework unites are delivered as design tasks based around student work submission deadlines, both Workshop and computer suits are available to the students.
 A large part of the coursework is individual and encourages independent learning which helps students to develop further skills in decision making, creativity, and critical analysis through individual and collaborative working.

 Method of Study and Assessment